mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 - Value of Scratch for game making and associated research.
 -  middle ground of commercial games which have a creative element to it.

-## Literature Synthesis / Local research vignette (on tensions)?
-WHICH ONE TO GO FOR?
-COULD MOVE THE MOTIVATIONS TO CONTEXT AND FOCUS ON THE TENSIONS - BUT MAKE THIS MORE OF A VIGNETTE MORE PERSONAL - MORE ACCESSIBLE -
-BUT LINKING OUT TO TENSIONS IDENTIFIED IN THE LITERATURE

 ### Motivations of Game Making as Education